edibotopic/edibotopic-website/content/blog/doing/2024-08-17-new-music-summer-paradise.md

 outdate_warn = false
 +++

-I made something Summery, I sampled some bossa nova.
+I made something Summery and sampled some bossa nova.

 <!-- more -->